-Several risk factors for ICH have been investigated.
+Several important risk factors for ICH have been reported.
 Elderly age is one of the stronger and most commonly reported risk factors (35-37).
 These patients are usually at higher risk of severe falls, which have also been demonstrated to be associated with higher risk of ICH (38, 39).
-It is important to note that ≈30-40% of ICHs in anticoagulated AF patients are traumatic (35, 40).
-In addition, hypertension and particularly uncontrolled systolic blood pressure, are other well-established risk factors for ICH (41, 42).
-Additional recognized risk factors included prior stroke/transient ischemic attack, leukoaraiosis, tobacco use, liver impairment, medication noncompliance, history of bleeding and concomitant or prior antiplatelet use (35, 38, 43-45).
-More recently, an increased burden of cerebral microbleeds (CMBs) in patients with AF is related to the risk of ICH (46, 47).
-Although the presence of CMBs is not a contraindication for anticoagulation, the increasing number of CMBs is associated with a higher risk of hemorrhagic complications with the long-term OAC use (48).
+It is important to note that approximately 30-40% of ICHs in anticoagulated AF patients are traumatic (35, 40).
+In addition, hypertension (especially if uncontrolled systolic blood pressure) (41, 42), prior stroke/transient ischemic attack, leukoaraiosis, tobacco use, liver impairment, antihypertensive medication noncompliance, history of bleeding and concomitant or prior antiplatelet use (35, 38, 43-45).
+An increased burden of cerebral microbleeds (CMBs) on brain imaging in patients with AF is related to an increased risk of ICH (46, 47).
+Although the presence of CMBs is not a contraindication for anticoagulation, an increasing number of CMBs is associated with a higher risk of hemorrhagic complications with the long-term OAC use (48).

-As expected, anticoagulant therapy per se increases the risk of ICH but this risk depends on the anticoagulant.
+As expected, OAC therapy per se increases the risk of ICH but this risk depends on the anticoagulant type.
 For example, in patients taking VKAs, labile INR or poor anticoagulation quality is associated with raised risk of ICH (49).
-Most clinical AF guidelines recommend an INR between 2.0 and 3.0 for patients taking VKAs (4, 5, 50).
-However, an INR between 2.0 and 2.5 seems to provide the best balance between ischemic stroke and ICH, as well as optimal protection against death (51), although the maintenance of such narrow range use to be very difficult.
+Most clinical AF guidelines recommend an INR between 2.0 and 3.0 for patients taking VKAs (4, 5, 50); however, an INR between 2.0 and 2.5 may provide the best balance between ischemic stroke and ICH, as well as optimal protection against death (51), although the maintenance of such a narrow range can be very difficult and common practice in some countries is to aim for lower INR target ranges despite the lack of evidence [ref].

-On the other hand, all DOACs have demonstrated significantly lower rates for ICH and had a positive net clinical benefit compared with VKAs (15, 16, 52-55), even in well-managed anticoagulation with VKAs (56).
-Moreover, DOAC-related ICH is associated with smaller baseline hematoma volume and lesser neurologic deficit compared to VKA-related ICH (55, 57-59).
-Also in some special populations, DOACs are safer than VKAs.
-Thus, in (60)elderly patients, DOACs are the more favorable choice since they are associated with a lower risk of ICH compared with warfarin (61-64), even if this population is treated with the high dose of DOACs (65).
-Similarly, in patients needing concomitant antiplatelet therapy, concomitant DOAC-antiplatelet use is associated with a decreased risk of ICH and other major bleeding compared with concomitant VKA-antiplatelet use (66, 67), and cirrhotic AF patients showed similar risk of ICH when treated with VKAs or DOACs (68).
-This is also applicable for patients with chronic kidney disease, in whom DOACs reduce ICH compared with warfarin (69, 70).(71)(19, 72-74)
+On the other hand, all DOACs have demonstrated significantly lower rates for ICH and have a positive net clinical benefit compared with VKAs (15, 16, 52-55), even amongst those with well-managed anticoagulation using VKAs (56).
+Moreover, DOAC-related ICH is associated with smaller baseline hematoma volume, lesser neurologic deficit and lower risk of in-hospital mortality compared to VKA-related ICH (55, 57-59).
+In some special populations, DOACs are probably safer than VKAs, for example, in AF patients with a prior history of ICH (60).
+In elderly patients, DOACs also seem to be a more favorable choice compared with warfarin (61-64), even when using the high doses of DOACs (65).
+Amongst patients needing concomitant antiplatelet therapy, concomitant DOAC-antiplatelet use is associated with a decreased risk of ICH and other major bleeding, when compared with concomitant VKA-antiplatelet use (66, 67).

+In contrast, cirrhotic AF patients have similar risk of ICH when treated with VKAs or DOACs (68).
+This is also applicable for patients with chronic kidney disease (creatinine clearance or eGFR between 15 and 60 mL/min), in whom DOACs may reduce ICH compared with warfarin (69, 70).
+Despite the different safety profiles between DOACs in real world practice, there are no head-to-head clinical trials to date (71).
+Observational data suggest that apixaban is safest, and rivaroxaban is likely worst in terms of safety (19, 72-74).